yinyangsammy/snapshot-location-assessment/README.md

 # Irregular Structure

 ## Embedded CSS

+I have kept the css styling inline for:

+*  My header styling, to further improve the website's mobile performance.
+It shaved off about

-The wise fx currency widget came with its own inline styling, which I have preserved, also adding lazy loading and a referrerpolicy to further improve the website's best practices.
+* The wise fx currency widget came with its own inline styling, which I have preserved, also adding lazy loading and a referrerpolicy to further improve the website's best practices.

 ## Embedded Javascript

-I have kept the script inline for:
+I have kept the javascript functions inline for:

 * The PEXELS picture carousel.